Calystegia stebbinsii

 Calystegia stebbinsii is a rare species of morning glory known by the common name Stebbins' false bindweed.
-It is endemic to the Sierra Nevada foothills and the Tehachapi Mountains in Kern County, of California.
+It is endemic to the Sierra Nevada foothills of California, where it is known from only two spots in El Dorado and Nevada Counties.
 It grows in unique habitat in chaparral on gabbro soils.
 It is a federally listed endangered species.

 Description

 Calystegia stebbinsii is a perennial herb producing climbing, white haired, vine-like stems approaching a meter in maximum length.
 The leaves are up to about 5 centimeters long and palmate in shape with 7 to 9 long, narrow lobes; the distinctive shape of the leaves make the plant easy to identify among the morning glories native to the region.

 The inflorescence bears flowers atop long peduncles, each flower about 3 centimeters wide and white or cream-yellow in color, sometimes tinted with pink.
 They are pollinated by bees and other insects.
 Like many other chaparral plants, this species has seeds which are stimulated to germinate by exposure to wildfire.
 It also reproduces via rhizome.